 The EU Carbon Border Adjustment Mechanism: New Green Trade Restrictions to Impact Businesses in India

-The EU Carbon Border Adjustment Mechanism imposes a fee on the carbon emissions contained in certain imports.
+The EU Carbon Border Adjustment Mechanism, starting its transitional phase from October 1, 2023, will impose a fee on the carbon emissions contained in certain imports.
 We discuss the roll-out of this new mechanism, implications for India-based manufacturing entities and exporters, and suggest business actions to prepare for the implementation of the carbon border tax.

 On April 18, 2023, the European Parliament passed legislation for the implementation of a Carbon Border Adjustment Mechanism (CBAM) as part of the European Union’s (EU) Green Deal, aimed at reducing greenhouse gas emissions by 55 percent before 2030.
 CBAM will be rolled out in four phases and will enable the EU to impose a Carbon Border Tax (CBT) on specific imports, such as steel, aluminum, fertilizer, electricity, cement, and hydrogen, from January 2026.